 - Eight elective units

 Course assessment includes a mixture of practical tutorials, project work and written tests.
 Assessment is a necessary part of this program, to show that you have achieved the skills and knowledge outlined in the competency standards.
 You’ll be informed in advance about the assessment procedure and criteria.
-Please note that Pro Training Australia is not a Registered Training Organisation (RTO).